On lacunary statistically quasi-Cauchy sequences: Lacunary statistically ward continuity

-{\it \textbf{Theorem 9.}} If $f$ is lacunarily statistically ward continuous on a subset $A$ of $\textbf{R}$, then it is lacunary statistically continuous on $A$. \begin{pf} Assume that $f$ is a lacunarily statistically ward continuous function on a subset $A$ of \textbf{R}.
-Let $(\alpha _{n})$ be any lacunarily statistically convergent sequence with $S_{\theta}-\lim_{k\rightarrow\infty}\alpha _{k}=\alpha_{0}$.
-Then the sequence

-is lacunarily statistically convergent to $\alpha _{0}$.
-Hence it is lacunary statistically quasi-Cauchy.
-As $f$ is lacunarily statistically ward continuous, the sequence is lacunarily statistically quasi-Cauchy.
-It follows from this that the sequence $(f(\alpha _{n}))$ lacunarily statistically converges to $f(\alpha _{0})$.
-This completes the proof of the theorem.
+\begin{Thm} If a real valued function is lacunary statistically ward continuous on a subset $E$ of $\textbf{R}$, then it is lacunary statistically sequentially continuous on $E$. \end{Thm} \begin{pf} Suppose that $f$ is a lacunary statistically ward continuous function on a subset $E$ of $\textbf{R}$.
+Let $(x_{n})$ be a lacunary statistically quasi-Cauchy sequence of points in $E$.
+Then the sequence is a lacunary statistically quasi-Cauchy sequence.
+Since $f$ is lacunary statistically ward continuous, the sequence is a lacunary statistically quasi-Cauchy sequence.
+Therefore $S_{\theta}-\lim_{n\rightarrow \infty} \Delta y_n=0$.
+Hence $S_{\theta}-\lim_{n\rightarrow \infty} [f(x_{n})-f(x_{0})]=0$.
+It follows that the sequence $(f(x_{n}))$ is lacunary statistically convergent to $f(x_{0})$.
+This completes the proof of the theorem. \end{pf}

-The converse is not always true for the function $f(x)=x^{2}$ is an example since the sequence $(\sqrt{n})$ is lacunary statistical quasi-Cauchy while $(f(\sqrt{n}))=(n)$ is not. \end{pf}